Buying Power

 Examples

 Grant McLauchlan provides an example from the commercial cleaning industry.
-‘CrestClean franchisees use chemical systems manufactured in New Zealand, and licensed by Environmental Choice, so they have proper environmental accreditation,’ says Grant, who is managing director of the franchise.
-‘These are supplied at wholesale prices, as there are no middle men and franchisees can order online and receive by courier nationwide for the same price.
+“CrestClean franchisees use chemical systems manufactured in New Zealand, and licensed by Eco Choice Aotearoa, so they have proper environmental accreditation,” says Grant, who is CEO of the franchise.
+“These are supplied at wholesale prices, as there are no middle men and franchisees can order online and receive by courier nationwide.

-‘The total cost is more than 50 percent cheaper than if they were to procure chemicals on the open market.
-They also receive a quality product, best in class, which helps increase the productivity of their business.’
+“The total cost is significantly cheaper than if they were to procure chemicals on the open market.
+They also receive a quality product, best in class, which helps increase the productivity of their business.”

 And it’s not just about consumables.
-‘CrestClean provides its franchisees with individual Public Liability Insurance cover of $20 million via a master policy with Crombie Lockwood.
-This comes at an annual cost of around $380 a year per franchise business, which is substantially lower than could be achieved by an individual purchasing the equivalent cover.
+“CrestClean provides its franchisees with individual Public Liability Insurance cover of $20 million via a master policy with Gallagher (formerly Crombie Lockwood NZ Ltd).
+This comes at an annual cost of around $510 including GST a year per franchise business – similar standalone policies can cost more than five times this amount and often provide less coverage.

 More than just money

-‘Our 2019 franchisee conference was fully paid for by suppliers through licence fees and sponsorships, which meant there was no cost to franchisees.
+“One of our franchisee conferences was fully paid for by suppliers through licence fees and sponsorships, which meant there was no cost to franchisees.
 In fact, we were even able to provide a significant travel subsidy to regional franchisees to assist them to attend conference.
 This would not be possible without the support of suppliers.

-‘From a marketing perspective, when we launch national campaigns which utilise a specific supplier product we look to the supplier to provide free product or a subsidy paid to stores as a goodwill gesture – showing their support in the supply partnership.
-As an example, we have done this for the last five years with Fonterra: we run a free coffee campaign in Woman’s Day, and in return we receive free advertising paid for by Fonterra as well as a credit on every franchisee’s account for significant dollar value.’
+“From a marketing perspective, when we launch national campaigns which utilise a specific supplier product we look to the supplier to provide free product or a subsidy paid to stores as a goodwill gesture – showing their support in the supply partnership.
+As an example, we run free coffee digital campaigns paid for by Fonterra who also give us a credit on every franchisee’s account for significant dollar value.”

 Size matters